On Being A Name Dropper

 One final memory that comes to mind is also about the diplomatic set.
 Thu invited Mai Ling, the second secretary of the Chinese Embassy to our home in Sao Jorge, for a party.
 What the young diplomat and her husband did not know was that the party was in honor of her birthday.
 After dinner, when we sat around and chatted haltingly in French, English, and Portuguese, Thu came out with a birthday cake she had baked.
 Setting the cake down on the table, she asked Mai Ling to come and blow out the candles.
 After she did, we sang the Happy Birthday song in Portuguese.
 Mai cried because she said that it was the first time in her life that she had a birthday party in her honor.

 Upon subsequent reflection, other notables come to mind; all associated as disjointed whisps of reverie; at different places and at different times.
 For example, the Footloose Forester did not engage in name dropping with colleagues when he was preparing the tiny lawn outside the trailer house of General Mike Abrams in Viet Nam.
 The general was a modest guy, despite his cigar-chewing persona.
 But the real reason why the Footloose Forester updated this chronicle after more than a year is that he wanted to share something else about General Abrams.
 The very next time that Footloose Forester saw General Abrams was in a TV film strip originally taken in 1944.
 It was tank commander Iron Mike Abrams perched in the turret of one of his Sherman tanks during the Battle of the Bulge in that bloody winter campaign.
-Such a memory of seeing that man again 25 years earlier in Viet Nam, and still in uniform, made a big impression on the Footloose Forester.
+Such a memory of seeing that man again 25 years later in Viet Nam, and still in uniform, made a big impression on the Footloose Forester.
 Being a name-dropper sometimes doesn't have to imply that he rubbed elbows with the rich and famous, so to speak.

 So did getting a mere glimpse of Nelson Mandela as he sat perched in the back of an open convertible and sporting his famous orange suit when he visited Kenya as President of South Africa.
 Does that qualify as a shameless example of name dropping?
 Does anyone even remember that orange suit that he wore on several occasions?
 Such freeze-frame memories are priceless, nevertheless.
 As was the time when Footloose Forester watched as President John F. Kennedy entered the Army mess hall at Fliegerhorst Kaserne, Langendiebach, Germany, and looked directly into his eyes.
 It was the day after the president's famous "Ich bin ein Berliner" speech.
 That moment is also a freeze-frame memory.